allenqaq/Ethereum-Dapp-cat/README.md

 # Ethereum-Dapp-cat

-# The smart contracts are in the contract folder
-# you can use ethereum wallet or truffle to test it
+The smart contracts are in the contracts folder you can use ethereum wallet or truffle to test it